 Blackout dates apply on reward travel

 Seating and availability on reward flights are limited

-Can Earn Points On...
+Can Earn Points On:

-Can Use Points On...
+Can Use Points On:

-The Alaska Airlines Mileage Plan is divided into the basic membership and the MVP Program.
+The Alaska Airlines Mileage Plan consists of basic membership and the MVP Program.
 The MVP Program is divided into three classes: MVP, MVP Gold and MVP Gold 75K.
-The plan also includes Club 49, a special level for Alaska residents.
+The program also includes Club 49, a special level for Alaska residents.

 The Fine Print

-- You can transfer up to 30,000 miles at a time to other Mileage Plan accounts in increments of 1,000 miles.
-You can transfer a maximum of 100,000 miles per calendar year.
+- You can transfer up to 30,000 miles at a time (up to 100,000 miles per calendar year) to other Mileage Plan accounts for $10 per 1,000 miles (plus a $25 processing fee per transaction).

 - On each flight, you will earn either the actual published mileage between the origin and the destination or 500 miles – whichever is greater.

-- Reward tickets have no cash value, but miles may be redeposited into your account for a service fee if you cancel a reservation.
-(The fee is waived for MVP Gold and MVP Gold 75 members.)
+- Award tickets are nonrefundable, but miles may be redeposited into your account for a service fee if you cancel a reservation.
+(The fee is waived for MVP Gold and MVP Gold 75K members.)